 Duties and Responsibilities

-This position is available for 1 year in the first instance.
+The position is available from 1st December 2018 and funded for three years in the first instance.